Flying to Jackson Hole

 In true Jackson Hole fashion, even the local airport is worth seeing.
 Situated 10 miles north of the town of Jackson in the heart of Grand Teton National Park, Jackson Hole’s airport (JAC) is a beautiful timber and stone structure featuring huge, sun-filled windows that frame a spectacular westward view of the Tetons.
 Complete with a waiting area that includes deep-seated leather chairs with ottomans, fake fireplaces and good, free Wi-Fi, it's no wonder a traveler from Nevada recently wrote to the New York Times to say "It's about the only airport where you get 'angry' when they announce your flight is leaving instead of when they announce it isn't!"

 Though it's a small airport, it still has the amenities you’d expect from a major hub.
-Numerous rental car, shuttle, and taxi services are available for transport to and from the tarmac.
-Within the boarding area is an American restaurant-bar called “Jedediah’s at the Airport,” free wireless internet and an ATM.
-Also in the waiting area is The Grand Teton Park Book Shop that sells souvenirs, books and magazines; 100-percent of the store's profits go to the National Park Service.
+Numerous rental car, shuttle and taxi services as well as Uber and Lyft are available for transport to and from the tarmac.
+Within the boarding area is an American restaurant/bar called “Jedediah’s at the Airport,” free wireless internet and an ATM.
+Also in the waiting area is The Grand Teton Park Book Shop that sells souvenirs, books and magazines; 100% of the store's profits go to the National Park Service.

-The airport is just under a 20-minute drive from the Jackson Town Square.
+The airport is just under a 20-minute drive from Jackson Town Square.